isabella232/sfcc-helpcenter/content/md/cartridge-installation/all-pre-requisite.md

 However, we know from experience that it may be necessary to implement **specific customizations** for your project.
 This is why Akeneo provides you with the **source code** of this connector.

 The Akeneo connector for SFCC is developed in a **SFCC proprietary Javascript**.
-Its customization therefore requires a development team **aware of the Javascript language**.
+Its customization therefore requires a development team **aware of this specific Javascript language**.